waqarsaleem/waqarsaleem.github.io/TA/index.md

 1. Your availability for each of the sections of your intended courses in Fall 2023, as indicated in the [information page](./times).
 1. (optional) A link to a post made by you in the [CS Students](https://web.yammer.com/main/org/habib.edu.pk/groups/eyJfdHlwZSI6Ikdyb3VwIiwiaWQiOiI1NjM4MTI0MzM5MiJ9/all) group that alludes meaningfully to your problem or proof.

 Please submit your CV and LaTeX source for a document containing the remaining requirements.
 A Word submission or non-compiling LaTeX (it must compile on my machine, I use the latest [MacTeX](https://www.tug.org/mactex/)) leads to automatic disqualification.
-The mode of submission is an email to the email addresses indicated in the [information page](./times) and with the title, "TA application: \<course_name\> - \<semester\>", e.g. "TA application: CS 101 - Fall 2023".
+The mode of submission is an email to the email addresses indicated in the [information page](./times) and with the title, "TA application: \<course_name\> - \<semester\>", e.g., "TA application: CS 101 - Fall 2023".
 Your email will have 2 attachments as mentioned.

 I will judge your application on